 How to build a PlayStation Supercomputer

 We now realize the awesome power of PS3.
 Therefore we think many people and organizations want to build their own PlayStation 3 cluster.
 The idea is very basic, more console equals more power.
 We know that this gaming console heats up, so makeup plan for a good cooling system.
 Professor Khanna used refrigerated shipping containers to keep his supercluster.
-All you need are PS3, internet, some skills, and software.
+All you need are a PS3, internet connection, some skills, and software.
 These are simple and basic steps to building your own PS3 cluster supercomputer.

 This is for educational purpose and we don’t take any responsibility for your device and actions.
 Please follow these steps to make your own small powerful computer.